Session Model

 metadata?: Record<string, string>;

-// v7 persisted workspaces (so refs survive interrupt/resume)
+// v7 persisted workspace ref (so it survives interrupt/resume)

 // Timestamps